The battery is discharged

 Wet outer surface of the battery

-- Evaporate excess distilled water by recharging the battery.
-Do not remove electrolyte
+- Evaporate excess distilled water by additionally charging the battery.
+Do not remove the electrolyte

 Voltage regulator defect

-Lots of gas is coming out of the battery
+A lot of gases come out of the battery

 Voltage regulator defect